SKS-Keyserver/sks-keyserver/README.md

     gpg: Signature made Wed Jun 27 12:52:39 2012 CEST
     gpg:                using RSA key 41259773973A612A
     gpg: Good signature from "SKS Keyserver Signing Key"
-    gpg: WARNING: This key is not certified with a trusted signature!
-    gpg:          There is no indication that the signature belongs to the owner.
-    Primary key fingerprint: C90E F143 0B3A C0DF D00E  6EA5 4125 9773 973A 612A

   Compilation and Installation
 ----------------------------